 Reduced costs

-This is probably the most commonly-cited benefit of cloud computing, and for good reason.
-Whether it’s the physical hardware (including servers), the high price of perpetual software licensing and/or the maintenance that goes with it, you’ll find that the reduction in spending is significant.
 The reduced burden of no longer needing to maintain servers alone is highly cost effective.
 As anyone who maintains their own servers can tell you, doing so requires that you invest significant resources in maintenance and upkeep.
 With cloud services, the burden of that maintenance is placed on the vendor.

-Allowing you to choose best of breed
+Allowing you to choose a best-in-class software solution

 On-premise enterprise software often forces you to settle with an all-in-one solution because integration with other software isn’t easy or simple.
 But with the rise of cloud computing, we’ve seen more and more software companies leveraging application programming interfaces (APIs) and building integrations.
 Not only does this allow you to choose the best of breed solution that’s right for you, but it also makes it easier to dump that software solution if it ends up not being a good fit.
 With on-premise software, you’re making such a significant investment that you’re basically stuck with your choice even if you end up with buyer’s remorse.
 This increased competition among vendors has also driven down the price of software; it used to be that a CRM like Microsoft Dynamics 365 or Salesforce would only be affordable to a Fortune 500 company, but now that the market is saturated, these enterprise software companies are targeting smaller and smaller clients.